 Our Landrum Water Treatment Facility uses surface water from Hogback Creek, located near the top of Hogback Mountain, as well as Vaughn's Creek, located near Lake Lanier.
 The source water is located in Greenville County within the Broad River Basin.
-The system serves a primary population of 4,000 people.
+The system serves a primary population of 4,400 people.

 The Safe Drinking Water Act Amendments of 1996 required DHEC to perform a source water assessment for all drinking water supplies in South Carolina.
 This assessment consists of the following key elements: determining the geographic boundaries for each water supply, preparing a list of potential contamination sources within each area and assessing the potential for pollutants to enter the water supply.
 DHEC has completed the source water assessment for Landrum's source waters.

 Potential contaminants identified in the report include volatile organic compounds (VOCs), petroleum products, metals, nitrates, pesticides/herbicides and pathogens.
-Potential sources of these contaminants include gas stations, dry cleaners, agricultural areas, automobile repair shops, septic systems and facilities where potential contaminants are used or stored.
+Potential sources of these contaminants include gas stations, dry cleaners, agricultural areas, automobile repair shops, septic systems and facilities where potential contaminants are used or stored contaminants that were found in Landrum's drinking water.

-Spartanburg Water tests Landrum's drinking water for more than 100 substances.
-Most of the results show that contaminants are not present in our drinking water, but there are some exceptions.
-The following tables list the contaminants that were found in Landrum's drinking water.
 Most samples were taken at the treatment plant at a point just before the water enters our distribution system, but trihalomethanes, haloacetic acids, and lead and copper compliance samples were monitored from customer taps throughout the distribution system.
 The regulations do not require us to monitor Landrum's water for every contaminant every year.
 The information in the tables is for the most recent samples taken in accordance with the applicable regulations.